jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 > Are you a designer?
 >
-> The universty library would like to improve the LibApp to support you better in useing our library and digital services.
+> The university library would like to improve the LibApp to support you better in using our library and digital services.
 Therefore, we would like to gather some insights into the way you work in the library and with our services.
 > If you would like to support us, someone from our team ask you some questions and look over your shoulder while you work.
 This would take approximately 1h and take place in the library or some other place where you use our services from.
 > All participants get a $10 voucher for the university’s cafeteria.
 If you would like to participate (or have further questions) please write an email to jan.dittrich@example.com